Hero Image

 6. Background Check: Successfully complete a background check.

-7. Criminal-Record Release and Declaration: Submit the Criminal-Record Statement.
-Your signature on this form gives the School of Education and Psychology permission to retain your criminal-history record and affirms that you are not a registered sex-offender.
+7. Criminal-Record Release and Declaration: Sign and submit the statement.
+Your signature on this form gives the School of Education, Psychology, and Counseling permission to retain your record and affirms that you are not a registered sex-offender.

 9. Interview with faculty.